Sun City, Menifee, California

 Sun City is a former census-designated place (CDP) in Riverside County, California, United States, and now a neighborhood of the city of Menifee, California.
 Along with the neighboring communities of Quail Valley and Menifee, it was incorporated as part of the City of Menifee on October 1, 2008.
 The population when Sun City was a CDP was 17,773 at the 2000 census.
 Sun City is located along Interstate 215 just south of the city of Perris.

-As of the 2022 Census, there are 26,987 residents in Sun City, with a median age of 47.
+As of 2022, there are 26,987 residents in Sun City, with a median age of 47.
 Of this, 49.17% are males and 50.83% are females.
 US-born citizens make up 85.81% of the resident pool in Sun City, while non-US-born citizens account for 9.77%.
-Additionally, 4.42% of the population is represented by non-citizens.

-A total of 23,540 people in Sun City currently live in the same house as they did last year.

 Sun City is a master-planned community for senior citizens over age 55.
-The four-square-mile residential community has one public golf course, two recreation centers with tennis courts, paddle ball courts, lawn bowling grassed courts and 2 swimming pools, 1 for enjoyment & the other primarily for laps & other water exercising (These 2 Pools are adjacent), and a commercial center consisting of Von’s & Stater Bros. supermarkets and small retail shops, full service restaurants, Pizza & Sandwich Shops (Delivery available).
-The laying out of the Planned Community began in 1960, making it the 2nd Retirement Community originated by Del Webb.
-The breaking of ground began in December of 1961.
-This original Sun City SoCal (Southern California) was one of the four "Sun Cities" designed hands-on by Del Webb whose Company, Del Webb Construction (www.delwebb.com) later created retirement communities in Arizona, Nevada, New Mexico, Texas, Georgia, Florida, South Carolina, North Carolina, Tennessee, Indiana, Michigan, New Jersey & Connecticut between the 1960s and the 2020s.
+The four-square-mile residential community has one public golf course, two recreation centers with tennis courts, paddle ball courts, lawn bowling grassed courts and two swimming pools, and a commercial center consisting of supermarkets, small retail shops, full service restaurants, and quick-service restaurants.
+The site planning of the planned community began in 1960, making it the second retirement community originated by Del Webb, and groundbreaking occurred in December 1961.
+This original Sun City SoCal (Southern California) was one of the four "Sun Cities" designed hands-on by Del Webb.